-Assuming the loan and purchase are made at time 0, at time 1, the landlord is randomly matched with a tenant who offers to pay a rent of p per period to lease the retail space for two periods.
+At time 1, the landlord is randomly matched with a tenant who offers to pay a rent of p per period to lease the retail space for two periods.
 Tenants are fully characterized by their rent offers p, and are drawn from a distribution with cdf F(p).
-If the landlord accepts the tenant's offer, then he pays a leasing cost c, earns rent p, and continues on to time 2.
+The landlord can choose to accept the tenant's offer, pay a leasing cost c, earn rent p, and continue on to time period 2 with the space leased out, or, reject the tenant's offer, receive a flow payment of zero, and continue on to time period 2 with the space vacant.
 At the beginning of time 2, the landlord decides whether to repay the loan and liquidate the property, or to default, and hand over the property to the bank.

-Reasoning backwards, at time 2, the landlord will only repay if the value of the retail property exceeds the amount of the balloon payment, $W_2 > B$, otherwise, he will default.
+At time 2, the landlord will only repay if the value of the retail property (at time 2) exceeds the amount of the balloon payment, $W_2 > B$ , otherwise, he will default.
 The value of the property at time 2 is a function of whether or not the property has been leased out, and at what rent.
-In a slight abuse of notation, we denote and the default policy d
+In a slight abuse of notation, we denote the value of the space by

-$$W_2 = \begin{cases} W(0) \equiv W_0 & \text{if the retail space is vacant} \\ W(p) & \text{if the retail space has been leased at rent } p \end{cases}$$
+$W_2 = \begin{cases} W(0) \equiv W_0 & \text{if the retail space is vacant} \\ W(p) & \text{if the retail space has been leased at rent } p \end{cases}$